animind - Fotolia

 Cloud service pricing is complicated.
 To provide a simple approach, we compared the monthly prices of basic configurations of each provider's storage product using cost calculators from AWS, Azure and Google Cloud (see table below).

 These examples use basic configurations with as few optional or unique features as possible to simplify the analysis and make comparisons as fair as possible.
 For the configuration provided, Google Cloud is the least expensive for object and file storage services.
 Azure comes out as the least expensive for block storage.
 AWS is consistently in the middle.

 Each service offers myriad configurations, options and price reduction options, such as prepaid or reserved capacity and lower-performance price tiers.
 Together, these provide enterprise customers tremendous flexibility in customizing storage performance, availability and redundancy to meet application and budget requirements.

 As our examples demonstrate, the three major providers are competitive.
-When looking at AWS vs. Azure vs. Google pricing, significant cost differences are generally due to quirks in how the providers bundle storage features and price usage-based parameters, like read/write requests and snapshot storage.
+When looking at Amazon S3 vs. Google Cloud Storage vs. Azure pricing, significant cost differences are generally due to quirks in how the providers bundle storage features and price usage-based parameters, like read/write requests and snapshot storage.
 Storage buyers should always build detailed pricing models using the available online calculators before making cost-based buying decisions.